getoutreach/devbase/docs/releasing.md

 default.

-Optionally, a `scripts/unstable-release.include.sh` file can be created that will be ran instead.
-If a `.goreleaser.yml` file does exist, and the include file exists as well, it will be called after the github release has been created.
+Optionally, a `scripts/unstable-release.include.sh` file can be created that will be run instead.
+If both a `.goreleaser.yml` file and the include file exist, it will be called after the GitHub release has been created.

 A `DRYRUN` environment variable is passed to the include script to enable custom dry-run logic like the original release script.